pachyderm/docs/content/latest/enterprise/auth/authentication/connectors/okta.md

-If [Okta® access management software](https://www.okta.com) is your preferred choice of IdP, you can configure Pachyderm to use Okta as an OpenID Connect (OIDC) identity provider using the following steps.
+If [Okta® access management software](https://www.okta.com) is your preferred choice of IdP, you can configure MLDM to use Okta as an OpenID Connect (OIDC) identity provider using the following steps.

 {{% notice note %}}
-Before you can configure Pachyderm to work with Okta:
+Before you can configure MLDM to work with Okta:

-- Check the [Pachyderm Integration with Identity Providers](../../idp-dex) general page.
+- Check the [MLDM Integration with Identity Providers](../../idp-dex) general page.
 - Log in/Create an account at https://www.okta.com/login/.
 {{% /notice %}}

-## Register Pachyderm with Okta
+## Register MLDM with Okta

 For more detailed step by step instructions, follow this [documentation](https://developer.okta.com/docs/guides/add-an-external-idp/apple/register-app-in-okta/).